loosolab/UROPA/docs_rst/output.rst

 **Table 2:** FinalHits for one query as described in the configuration above.

 As displayed in Table 1 and 2, peak 355 is a representative of Case 1.
-There is no valid annotation at all, there is an NA row in both output tables.
+There is no valid annotation at all, thus there is an NA row in both output tables.
 The peaks 356 and 765 belong to Case 2, there is one valid annotation for them, their annotation is displayed in the same way in AllHits and FinalHits.
-Whereas peak 769 has three valid annotations for the specified query.
+Whereas peak 769 has three valid annotations for the specified query (Case 3).
 All of them are displayed in the AllHits output.
-In the FinalHits only the best annotation, the one for gene NOP16 with the minimal distance of 937 is represented.
+In the FinalHits only the best annotation, the one for gene NOP16 with the minimal distance of 937, is represented.

 Output files (multiple queries)